IDEAS-anr-bmbf/news/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# IDEAS ANR PTJ - A Franco-German Project
+# IDEAS - A Franco-German Project Funded by ANR/PTJ

 _IDEAS stands for Innovative Degradation Analysis and Material Development for AEM Systems._